 IgA is found in high concentrations in the body's mucous membranes, particularly the respiratory passages and gastrointestinal tract, as well as in saliva and tears.

 IgA also plays a role in allergic reactions.
-Its levels rise in response to the presence of allergens, such as pet dander, in sensitive people.
 IgA levels also may be high in autoimmune conditions, disorders in which the body mistakenly makes antibodies against healthy tissues.

 An IgA test can help doctors diagnose problems with the immune system, intestines, and kidneys.
+It may be done in kids who have recurrent infections.
 It's also used to evaluate autoimmune conditions, such as rheumatoid arthritis, lupus, and celiac disease.
-Kids born with low levels of IgA — or none at all — are at increased risk of developing an autoimmune condition.
+Kids born with low levels of IgA — or none at all — are at increased risk of developing an autoimmune condition, infections, asthma, and allergies.

 Your doctor will tell you if any special preparations are required before this test.
-On the day of the test, it may help to have your child wear a short-sleeve shirt to allow easier access for the technician who will be drawing the blood.
+On the day of the test, having your child wear a T-shirt or short-sleeved shirt can make things easier for your child and the technician who will be drawing the blood.

 A health professional will usually draw the blood from a vein.
 For an infant, the blood may be obtained by puncturing the heel with a small needle (lancet).
 If the blood is being drawn from a vein, the skin surface is cleaned with antiseptic, and an elastic band (tourniquet) is placed around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.